-Since the glue strengths in any given tile system have some maximum value $s \in \mathbb{Z}^+$, an immediate consequence of Theorem 3.1 is that after t steps, at least t/(2s) sides of tiles are bound.
-With the finite tile count assumption, once t is sufficiently large that t/(2s) exceeds the total number of sides available (i.e., 4 times the total number of tiles in solution), no more sides are available for binding, and self-assembly necessarily grinds to a halt.
+In particular, since the glue strengths are bounded above by some constant s, this implies that after t steps, at least t/(2s) sides of tiles are bound.
+With the finite tile count assumption, once t is sufficiently large that t/(2s) exceeds the total number of sides available (i.e., 4 times the total number of tiles in solution), no more sides are available for binding, and self-assembly grinds to a halt.
 This is the sense in which a finite number of tiles cannot be reused indefinitely.